listlessbird/poland-ai-ts-workshop/exercises/004-agents-and-workflows/013-creating-your-own-loop/problem/readme.md

 Make sure you lock down the stop condition of your while loop - paid systems with potential infinite loops can be scary!
 Always ensure your loop has a clear exit condition.

 Good luck, and I'll see you in the solution.

+## Steps To Complete

+- Initialize variables at the beginning of the `execute` function: `step` (starting at 0), `mostRecentDraft` (empty string), and `mostRecentFeedback` (empty string)

+- Create a while loop that continues until `step < 2` (or another number of your choosing)

+- Increment the `step` variable at the end of each loop iteration

+- Inside the loop, implement the slack message writing logic:
+  - Stream the draft to the client using `writer.write`
+  - Store the draft in `mostRecentDraft`

+- Still inside the loop, implement the evaluation logic:
+  - Stream the feedback to the client
+  - Store the feedback in `mostRecentFeedback`

+- After the loop completes, stream the final text as a text part:
+  - Create a text-start part
+  - Create a text-delta part with the final draft
+  - Create a text-end part

+- Test your implementation by running the local dev server and checking if the Slack message generation shows multiple drafts and feedback cycles